-Proposal 4: Provide more detailed information via the CSP data portal to improve its usefulness to users in line with recommendations 7 and 8 of the External Auditor's report on country portfolio budgets.
+Proposal to provide more detailed information via the CSP data portal to improve its usefulness to users in line with recommendations 7 and 8 of the External Auditor's report on country portfolio budgets.

-Proposal to amend the WFP General Rules to facilitate implementation of multi-country strategic plans
+Amendments to the WFP General Rules to facilitate implementation of multi-country strategic plans

-- 103. At the Board's 2018 second regular session, and in the prefatory note to the Pacific interim multi-country strategic plan (IMSCP), management outlined its approach to regions such as the Pacific and Caribbean, where WFP works on themes disaster preparedness, for example that are relevant to a number of similarly situated small states that do not have individual CSPs, ICSPs or transitional ICSPs in place.
+- 98. At the Board's 2018 second regular session,60 and in the prefatory note to the Pacific interim multi-country strategic plan61 (IMSCP), management outlined its approach to regions such as the Pacific and Caribbean, where WFP works on themes disaster preparedness, for example that are relevant to a number of similarly situated small states that do not have individual CSPs, ICSPs or transitional ICSPs in place.
 In these cases, an MCSP, which could also be interim or transitional in nature, would be approved by the Board as a single plan covering all the countries where WFP plans to implement a response.
 It should be noted that MCSPs follow the programmatic and budgetary structure of the CSP framework.
-The plans would not overlap with any existing CSP, ICSP, limited emergency operation or transitional ICSP. - 104.
-For programmatic authority, each MCSP should be derived, where possible, from the individual UNSDCF for each country.
-This should help to ensure national ownership and coherence with the achievement of the SDGs and with the plans of other partners, in line with ongoing United Nations development system reform. - 105.
-Since the accountability for monitoring and reporting progress towards SDG targets remains with national governments at the country level, a common collective strategic outcome for the MCSP would be applied to each country context, with the possibility that certain strategic outcomes would apply to only a subset of the countries involved. - 106.
+The plans would not overlap with any existing CSP, ICSP, limited emergency operation or transitional ICSP. - 99.
+For programmatic authority, each MCSP should be derived, where possible, from a country-led sustainable development analysis.62 This should help to ensure national ownership and coherence with the achievement of the SDGs and with the plans of other partners, in line with ongoing United Nations development system reform. - 100.
+Since the accountability for monitoring and reporting progress towards SDG targets remains with national governments at the country level, a common collective strategic outcome for the MCSP would be applied to each country context, with the possibility that certain strategic outcomes would apply to only a subset of the countries involved. - 101.
 One or more activities would be designed to achieve specified outputs and would be linked to a strategic outcome or outcomes; activities could be designed as common activities for implementation in all the countries covered by the plan, where these are linked to the same strategic outcome.
 To ensure flexibility, one country office in the region or the regional bureau could act as the coordinator for managing the implementation of an MCSP.
-Funds would be managed through a multi-country portfolio budget. - 107.
-While an MCSP approved by the Board would generally have a programmatic focus common to the countries covered by the plan, emergency responses would be handled through existing mechanisms if and when the need arose, for example, by adding crisis-response-related strategic outcomes, outputs and activities through a revision of the original MCSP. - 108.
-The Pacific interim MCSP (IMCSP) was approved by the Board at its 2019 annual session and the Caribbean IMCSP will be presented for approval at its 2019 second regular session.
-The Pacific IMCSP contains necessary temporary derogations from the WFP General Rules, Financial Regulations and delegations of authority to the Executive Director in order to apply those rules and regulations analogously, such that the phrase "country strategic plan" is understood to mean "multi-country strategic plan" and the word "country" is understood to refer to the multiple countries covered by the IMCSP.
-It is expected that the draft decision on the approval of the Caribbean IMCSP, to be presented at the 2019 second regular session, will feature
+Funds would be managed through a multi-country portfolio budget.

-&lt;sup>55 WFP/EB.2/2018/5-A/1, para.
+60 WFP/EB.2/2018/5-A/1, para.
 48-52.

-&lt;sup>56 WFP/EB.A/2019/8-B/3.
+61 WFP/EB.A/2019/8-B/3.